Azure-Samples/dab-entraid-auth/README.md

 Go back to the "Entra ID" blade and select "App Registrations".
 Choose "Data API builder".

 Click on "Expose an API" and then "Add a client application".
-Paste the "Application (client) ID" obtained before (for the HTML client application) and select the Endpoint.Access scope:
+Paste the "Application (client) ID" obtained earlier (for the HTML client application) and select the Endpoint.Access scope:

 ![Allow Client HTML Application to Access Data API](./_assets/12-allow-client-html-access-data-api.png)